 Townsville - Far North Queensland

-After a few years in the doldrums, caused largely by the downturn in the resources sector, Townsville was showing clear signs of recovering in 2018-19 when destructive floods hit in early 2019.
-Yet already it is resuming its forward progress with projects worth $11 billion either under way or in the pipeline.
+After a few years in the doldrums, caused largely by the downturn in the resources sector, Townsville was showing clear signs of recovering when the floods hit in early 2019.

 Townsville’s comeback will be boosted by major projects across numerous industries.
 There are large mine developments, including Adani’s Carmichael coal mine, which will be headquartered in Townsville; a $250 million sports stadium; a $1.9 billion CBD makeover; a $1.9 billion educational hub being driven by James Cook University; and $6.5 billion to be spent on residential developments.